graycoreio/daffodil/libs/design/src/atoms/form/form-field/README.md

 ## Troubleshooting

 ### Error: A DaffFormFieldComponent must contain a DaffFormFieldControl
 This error appears when the `DaffFormFieldComponent` is missing a child control.
 Since form field is intended to only be used with a child component that implements `DaffFormFieldControl`, this error enforces that constraint at development time.
-To fix this, make sure that the `<daff-form-field>` has a child component that implements this interface.
+To fix this, make sure that the form field has a child component that implements this interface.
+>